MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 > [!NOTE]
 > This feature is in preview.
 It might change or be removed in the future updates.

 You can change the name of any environment.
 Before you change a name, consider that apart from uniquely identify the environment from your other environments, the name also is part of the environment's URL.
-The URL is used to access the environment in various ways - by application code and users.
+The URL is used in links to the environment in various ways.
 So changing the name can have significant impact.

 ### Before you rename an environment